esanu/Data-Stories/README.md

 # Critique 1 - July 9, 2019

-Version 1
 <iframe title="Number of likes per Facebook post published in 2016" aria-label="Table" id="datawrapper-chart-wcUjr" src="//datawrapper.dwcdn.net/wcUjr/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="192"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}})}();</script>

 Source: “The Metamorphosis.”
 The Economist, August 13, 2016. https://www.economist.com/britain/2016/08/13/the-metamorphosis

 # Homework II

-Graphic developed as a journalist: The target audience from this perspective are primarily democrats.
+Graphic developed as a journalist: The target audience from this perspective are readers who have political views.
 I decided to highlight the increase in apprehensions at the border because of the ongoing political debate on immigration.
-I chose neutral colors because...
+This chart will appeal to both audiences for different reasons.
+First, those who have conservative views on immigration may view the increase in apprehensions as an indication of tougher enforcement.
+On the other hand, readers who have more liberal views may view the increase as one more thing to criticize the current administration for.
+To maintain a neutral position on this, I used neutral colors.

 <script id="infogram_0_ee16705e-204e-46ab-b593-454d00d9c1e1" title="Journalist" src="https://e.infogram.com/js/dist/embed.js?ivQ" type="text/javascript"></script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/ee16705e-204e-46ab-b593-454d00d9c1e1" style="color:#989898!important;text-decoration:none!important;" target="_blank">Journalist</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>
+Source: "Management Alert - DHS Needs to Address Dangerous Overcrowding and Prolonged  Detention of Children and Adults in the Rio Grande Valley."
+Office of the Inspector General, July 2, 2019. https://www.oig.dhs.gov/sites/default/files/assets/Mga/2019/oig-19-51-jul19.pdf

 Border patrol apprehensions have more than doubled within the last year to nearly a quarter million when compared with the previous period.
 The largest increase is in the apprehension of children and family units.
 The dramatic increase in detainees has led to overcrowding, prolonged detention and secruity concerns.